UpcaseM/data_engineering_projects/project_3_data_warehouse/README.md

 ## ETL Pipeline

-After tables are created in the data warehouse, use [etl.ipynb](etl.ipynb) to load data from S3 to staging tables on Redshift, and then load data from staging tables to analytics tables on Redshift.
+After tables are created in the data warehouse, use [etl.py](etl.py) to load data from S3 to staging tables on Redshift, and then load data from staging tables to analytics tables on Redshift.

 <font color="red"> Make sure to delete the redshift cluster when finished to prevent huge cost.</font>